 Description: The credit is available to investors in Insurance Reinvestment Funds.
 It is administered by the Department of Economic and Community Development (DECD).
 The credit is equal to the amount invested, which is taken over a 10 year period.
 Managers of eligible funds must have registered with DECD by 7/1/00 in order for their investors to claim this credit.
 The credit has recapture provisions under certain circumstances.
 Unused credits may be carried forward for five years.
-New eligibility certificates for insurance businesses which enable investors to claim a Corporation Business Tax credit cannot be issued after July 1, 2010.
+New eligibility certificates for insurance businesses, which enable investors to claim a Corporation Business Tax credit cannot be issued after July 1, 2010.
 Any new eligibility certificates issued on or after July 1, 2010 qualify investors for the Second Insurance Reinvestment Fund tax credit applicable against the Insurance Premiums Tax.

 History: PA 94-214 enacted the credit and permitted the establishment of Insurance Reinvestment Funds.
 PA 00-170 stipulated that: (1) managers of eligible funds must have registered with DECD by 7/1/00 in order for their investors to claim this credit, and (2) investments in funds created on or after this date are not eligible for the credit.
 PA 01-6 (JSS): (1) sunsets the credit after 12/31/15 and (2) permits recapture under certain circumstances.
 PA 10-75 phased out the Insurance Reinvestment Act tax credit program, which authorizes credits for investing only in insurance businesses, and replaced it a new version authorizing similar credits for insurers investing in many different types of businesses.
+PA 17-244 allows the companies to sell or otherwise transfer all or parts of these credits to any taxpayer or taxpayers.